The 8 major moon phases

 6 - Waning Gibbous

-As the moon orbits back around on the other side of the Earth, it slowly disappears as the angle from the Sun’s light goes through the same motions as before but in reverse, carrying the illuminated side away from our view.
+As the moon orbits back around on the other side of the Earth, it slowly disappears as the angle from the Sun's light goes through the same motions as before, but in reverse, carrying the illuminated side away from our view.
 The moon appears less and less full and rises later and later each night.
-In the clock analogy, the moon or tip of the clock hand moves counterclockwise from the six to the three.
+In the clock analogy, the moon or the tip of the clock hand moves counterclockwise from the six to the three.

 7 - Last/ Third Quarter